-Soon the experiment may be extended to four additional countries- Ethiopia, Lesotho, Mozambique, and Namibia- once the IPUMS team completes the integration of the corresponding microdata already entrusted to the project.
-NSOs of ten African countries (Benin, Botswana, Cape Verde, Central African Republic, Cote d'Ivoire, Guinea Bissau, Mauritius, Niger, Rwanda, and Tunisia) have endorsed IPUMS-International protocols but have not yet entrusted the microdata for the 2010 round census.
-Sixteen others have not yet accepted invitations to cooperate with the IPUMS initiative: Algeria, Angola, Burundi, Chad, Comoros, the Republic of Congo, the Democratic Republic of Congo, Gabon, the Gambia, Libya, Mauritania, Nigeria-National Population Commission-Somalia, Swaziland, Togo, and Zimbabwe.
-Data and Methods
+Soon the experiment will be extended to four additional countries-Ethiopia, Lesotho, Mozambique, and Namibia- once the IPUMS team completes the integration of the corresponding microdata already entrusted to the project.
+NSOs of nine African countries (Benin, Botswana, Cape Verde, Central African Republic, Cote d'Ivoire, Guinea Bissau, Mauritius, Niger, and Rwanda) have endorsed IPUMS-International protocols but have not yet entrusted the 2010 round microdata.
+Seventeen others have not yet accepted invitations to participate in the IPUMS collaboratory: Algeria, Angola, Burundi, Chad, Comoros, the Republic of Congo, the Democratic Republic of Congo, Gabon, the Gambia, Libya, Mauritania, Nigeria-National Population Commission-Somalia, Swaziland, Togo, Tunisia, and Zimbabwe.
+Seven-eighths (87.8%) of the countries of the world by population have entrusted microdata to the IPUMS initiative, but in Africa, the fraction is barely six tenths (61.1%).
+On the occasion of the 10th African Symposium on Statistical Development the authors of this paper extend an invitation to the statistical offices of the remaining countries to cooperate with the IPUMS-International collaboratory so that microdata for their countries become available to researchers and policy makers.